 Paul Mongeau, who earned his Ph.D. at Michigan State University, is a professor and the associate director in the Hugh Downs School of Human Communication.
 His expertise lies in communication in relationships, as well as persuasion and social influence.
 He has expertise in persuasion and health communication campaigns and the study of college students’ sexual relationships.

-Jonathan Pettigrew, who earned his Ph.D. at Penn State, is an assistant professor in the Hugh Downs School of Human Communication.
+Jonathan Pettigrew, who earned his Ph.D. at Penn State, is an associate professor in the Hugh Downs School of Human Communication.
 His research involves collaboration across methodologies and disciplines to understand how to best promote adolescent health through family and school-based interventions.

 Anthony Roberto, who earned his Ph.D. at Michigan State University, is a Professor in the Hugh Downs School of Human Communication.
 His areas of interest and expertise are persuasion and social influence and health communication campaigns.
 His research is largely quantitative and relies heavily on a survey and experimental methods (though he is also versed in some qualitative research methods such as focus groups and in-depth interviews).
 His research involves the design, implementation, or evaluation of various health behavior change communication programs.
 He has developed or tested messages to improve health-related behaviors in a wide variety of areas, including adolescent sexual health (i.e., HPV, hepatitis B, HIV/AIDS, STD, and pregnancy prevention), cyberbullying, kidney disease, gun safety, etc.